 - We advised a group of dedicated Denver residents in connection with the creation of the Downtown Denver Expeditionary School (DDES), an expeditionary learning charter school to serve those who live and work in downtown Denver.
 We counseled DDES with respect to its formation, governing documents and policies, establishment of a board, and initial personnel and startup issues to ensure it retains the flexibility to operate effectively while complying with numerous legal requirements.

-- We are advising the Antelope Butte Foundation (the Foundation) in connection with its efforts to raise funds to purchase and rehabilitate the Antelope Butte ski area in Wyoming's Bighorn Mountains in order to operate this recreation area as a public service for the community.
-In response to the community’s advocacy to re-open the ski area, a group of citizens formed a 501(c)(3) nonprofit organization, the Foundation, intending to raise funds to acquire and re-establish the ski area.
-One of the primary goals of the Foundation is to offer affordable skiing and instruction to youth and youth programs in order to foster and promote fitness, self-esteem, and lifelong outdoor recreational habits.
+- We advised the Antelope Butte Foundation (the Foundation) in connection with its efforts to raise funds to purchase and rehabilitate the Antelope Butte ski area in Wyoming's Bighorn Mountains in order to operate this recreation area as a public service for the community.
+In response to the community’s advocacy to re-open the ski area, a group of citizens formed a 501(c)(3) nonprofit organization, the Foundation, to raise funds to acquire and re-establish the ski area.

-- Our lawyers have provided pro bono legal representation on a number of other significant local projects, including assisting Denver 2008, the civic host committee for the Democratic National Convention held in Denver in August 2008; helping the National Parks Conservation Association and several other conservation groups reach an important settlement to enhance and protect the Black Canyon of the Gunnison National Park in Colorado; and providing legal work for numerous nonprofits such as Rocky Mountain Children’s Law Center, The Park People, The Children’s Museum, The Nature Conservancy, and the University of Colorado Entrepreneur Clinic.
+- Our lawyers have provided pro bono legal representation on a number of other significant local projects, including helping the National Parks Conservation Association and several other conservation groups reach an important settlement to enhance and protect the Black Canyon of the Gunnison National Park in Colorado; and providing legal work for numerous nonprofits such as Rocky Mountain Children’s Law Center, The Park People, The Children’s Museum, The Nature Conservancy, and the University of Colorado Entrepreneur Clinic.

 The firm also sponsors and supports the participation of lawyers and staff in charitable activities and community events.
 These range from providing holiday gifts to families in need to participating in facility improvement projects for local organizations.